Site Owned by Upper Valley Lake Sunapee Regional Planning Commission

 Collection of Unwanted Medicines

 Our project goals in the Upper Valley Lake Sunapee Region are to help inform the public regarding the need to dispose of their household hazardous waste including pharmaceuticals and personal care products (PPCPs) in a responsible manner and to offer alternatives for disposal which are convenient for consumers.
-Working toward these goals the UVLSRPC and host towns are sponsoring free Household Hazardous Waste (HHW) collection events, which will include PPCPs collection, for the residents of participating towns.
-Those not residing within participating towns may participate for a fee depending on the type and quantity of materials.

 Medications accepted include prescription drugs (both controlled and non-controlled) and over-the-counter medications.
 Veterinary medicines are also collected.

 Please visit the Twin State Safe Meds web site to learn more about proper storage and disposal of medicines as well as a list of New Hampshire and Vermont police drop box sites.
+These boxes are typically located in police station lobbies where you can just enter and drop off.

 Some pharmacies provide mail-back envelopes for purchase.
 You can put your non-controlled drugs only in the envelope and mail it to a processing facility.
 Don't know the difference between controlled (addictive, "street value") and non-controlled?
 Ask your pharmacist.